 Besides, we felt that the times are too painful and the need too strong to reject anything authentic.
 We have proceeded on the basic assumption that we need all the help we can get.
 Even Malidoma used to begin his invocations with a prayer to the ancestors acknowledging that so much wisdom had already been lost, that he was clumsily trying his best and hoping that the spirits would reciprocate.

 Curiously, we also came to realize that whenever we encounter people of serious intention who are also attempting to revive a truly indigenous imagination on American soil, they seem to intuitively understand the basic principles of ritual.
-Radical ritual, that is, in Michael Meade’s terms.
+Radical ritual, that is:

 1 – We all carry immense loads of unexpressed grief.
-Unfinished business keeps us from being present or from focusing on future goals.
+This is unfinished business and it keeps us from being present or from focusing on future goals.

 2 – Beings on the other side of the veil call to us continually, but it is our responsibility to approach them through ritual, and this often implies creating beautiful shrines that visually represent that other side.